hugojosefson/ubuntu-full-disk-encrypted-on-macbookpro/README.md

 ### refind

-To enable dual-boot, you should install `refind`:
+To enable dual-boot, you can install `refind`:

 	sudo apt-add-repository ppa:rodsmith/refind
 	sudo apt-get update
 	sudo apt-get install -y efibootmgr refind

-This should get your hard drive (SSD!?) set up for letting you choose operating system on boot.
+This should get your hard drive (SSD?!) set up for letting you choose operating system on boot.

 ## Done!